ckacldk/data-engineering-zoomcamp/week_3_data_warehouse/homework3.md

 ---

-## Q2: Estimated Data Read - External vs Materialized Table

-**Question:** Write a query to count the distinct number of PULocationIDs for the entire dataset on both the tables.
+## Q2: Write a query to count the distinct number of PULocationIDs for the entire dataset on both the tables.
 What is the estimated amount of data that will be read when this query is executed on the External Table and the Table?

 **Options:**
 - 18.82 MB for the External Table and 47.60 MB for the Materialized Table